 📍 Interactive map — find free camps, rest areas and overnight stops.
 Enable location for best results.

-Dingo Beach — free camping area Free / donation Dingo Beach Road, Dingo Beach QLD 4800 -20.0889, 148.5033 ✅ Quiet beachside location. ~35 km north-west.
+Dingo Beach — free camping area Free / donation Dingo Beach Road, Dingo Beach QLD 4800 -20.0889, 148.5033 WikiCamps AU, Google Maps 📶 Telstra 4G fair to good.
+Optus 4G fair (can drop). ☀️ ~60% shade (coastal trees). ⬛ Grass/sand, mostly level near beach. 🚐 Suitable for rigs up to ~10m.
+Quiet beachside location. ~35 km NW of Airlie.
 Toilets nearby.
-Good for self-contained rigs.
-Check current council rules.
+Check current council rules — subject to change.

 ⚠️ Warning — Free Camp Rules Change: Queensland councils and the Department of Transport and Main Roads update rest area and free camping rules regularly.
 What was legal in 2025 may not be in 2026.
 Always check on-site signage, local council websites, and apps like WikiCamps for the most current information.
 Do not rely solely on this guide or any single source.
 Rangers do patrol and fines apply.